MocioF/campi-moduli-italiani/readme.txt

 Plugin to create useful fields for Italian sites, to be used in the modules produced with Contact Form 7 and WPForms.

 == Description ==

-This plugin creates form tags for Contact Form 7 and WPForms.
+This plugin creates form tags for Contact Form 7 and form fields WPForms.
+1

-=== Contact Form 7 ===
+= Contact Form 7 =
 4 form-tags (and corresponding mail-tags) are available in this version:
 * [comune]: creates a series of select for the selection of an Italian municipality
 * [cf]: creates a field for entering the Italian tax code of a natural person
 * [stato]: creates the ability to select a state
 * [formsign]: creates the possibility to digitally sign the e-mails sent with a pair of keys attributed to each individual form

-=== WPForms ===
+= WPForms =
 2 fields types are available:
 * Cascade selection of an Italian municipality (returning Istat's municipality code as value)
 * A field to select a state (returning Istat's country code as value)

+== Data used ==
 At the time of installation, the plugin downloads the data it uses from the Istat and from the Revenue Agency websites.
 This data can be updated from the administration console.
 Downloading and entering data into the database takes several minutes: be patient during the activation phase.
 The selection of the municipalities was created starting from the code of https://wordpress.org/plugins/regione-provincia-comune/

-== Data used ==

 This plugin uses data made available by ISTAT and the Agenzia delle entrate (Italian revenue agency).
 In particular, data made available at these URLs are acquired and stored: